 They are perfect to borrow at the start of your day and keep with you around our campus.
 Take notes in lectures, browse the web for help during tutorials, do group work with your friends in the coffee shop - or even just check out the latest memes while taking a break.

 That's all there is to it.
-You might want to check that you can log in to the device OK; if you have any questions speak to a staff member on the Digital Garage which is just round the corner, marked with a 27 on this map (PDF, file size: 342.43KB) .
+You might want to check that you can log in to the device OK; if you have any questions speak to a staff member on the Digital Garage which is just round the corner, marked with a 27 on our campus map (PDF, file size: 342KB) .

 If you do not have a device that you can use for your studies at home, you can apply for a long-term loan of a device, which will last for the whole academic year.
 In order to make an application you must be: